EQ Trick: Finding The Kick Drum Fundamental

 Tutorials

-Time for a quick lesson in acoustics (don't worry, it'll be worth it) - most musical sounds are predominantly made up of combinations of individual tones, known as harmonics or partials.
-The frequency relations between the partials determine whether we perceive the given sound as pitched or inharmonic, with the partial with the lowest frequency of the set being referred to as the 'fundamental'.
+The pitch relationships between these partials determine whether we perceive the given sound as pitched (e.g. a piano note) or inharmonic (e.g. a snare drum hit), with the partial with the lowest frequency of the set being referred to as the 'fundamental'.
+This partial is also typically the loudest.

-If you've been producing for a while, you might already intuitively know this having EQed various instruments in different settings alongside a spectrum analyser - I'm willing to bet you've often noticed a low peak frequency area that changes with the pitch of the note being played.
-This fundamental frequency is arguably the most important partial in such sounds and boosting it can help sonic definition, pitch clarity and the instrument's ability to cut through a mix.
+If you've been producing electronic music for a while, you might already have an intuitive knowledge of this if you're used to EQing different instruments and looking at a spectrum analyser - I'm willing to bet you've noticed a low peak frequency area that changes with the note being played for pitched instruments.

 Slippery Pitch

-For instruments that can change their pitch, it is tricky to boost the fundamental as it is constantly changing with the note being played.
-Recent improvements in frequency detection technology have, however, allowed plugin developers to come up with brilliantly clever EQ units that change their notch frequency in accordance with the harmonic spectrum of the sound they are being applied to (such as Sound Radix's Surfer EQ) - nonetheless, how well these devices really work is a matter for another article!
+Recent improvements in frequency detection technology have, however, allowed plugin developers to come up with brilliantly clever EQ units that change their notch frequency in accordance with the harmonic spectrum of the sound they are being applied to (such as Sound Radix's Surfer EQ).

 For instruments that typically do not change their pitch however, such as drums, finding and boosting the fundamental can work wonders in producing deep, resonant results.
 I'm going to focus on the kick drum here, though the techniques I am about to discuss can be equally applied to snares, toms and other drums.